flokoe/bash-hackers-wiki/docs/syntax/arrays.md

     arrays allow you to look up a value from a table based upon its corresponding string label. **Associative arrays are always unordered**, they merely *associate* key-value pairs.
-If you retrieve multiple values from the array at once, you can\'t count on them coming out in the same order you put them in.
+If you retrieve multiple values from the array at once, you can't count on them coming out in the same order you put them in.
 Associative arrays always carry the `-A` attribute, and unlike indexed arrays, Bash requires that they always be declared explicitly (as indexed